How to say adalimumab: AH-dah-lee-mu-mab.

 Adalimumab passes into breast milk in tiny amounts and your baby will not absorb a lot into their body from the breast milk.
 It has not been known to cause side effects in breastfed babies.

 If your baby is not feeding as well as usual, or if you have any other concerns about your baby, talk to your doctor, pharmacist, health visitor or midwife as soon as possible.

 After your baby is born

-You should not take adalimumab with medicines that can increase the risk of serious infections:
+Do not take adalimumab with medicines that can increase the risk of serious infections, including:

 - live vaccinations – some vaccines use live viruses – these include measles, mumps and rubella (MMR), BCG, rotavirus, some shingles vaccines and some flu vaccines.
 If you need a vaccine always check with your doctor or pharmacist whether it is suitable for you

 - abatacept, a medicine to treat autoimmune diseases

 - anakinra, a medicine to treat rheumatoid arthritis

 There's not enough information to say that herbal remedies or supplements are safe to take with adalimumab.
 They're not tested in the same way as pharmacy and prescription medicines.
 They're generally not tested for the effect they have on other medicines.